pellared/otel-logs-talk/outline.md

 Special credits to:

-- People who continously help with all the logs work
+- People who continuously help with all the logs work
 - Those who helped me a lot during implementation of logs in OTel Go
 - OTel contributors for reviewing my pull requests and providing a lot of comments
 - Everyone who raised their hands during the "trash logs" section; your honesty is appreciated.
 Also thank you for all those that asked questions.